Blueberry Lemon Crumb Cake Cookies

 Blueberry Compote

-• In a small bowl, whisk together the cornstarch with 1 tablespoon of water.
+• In a small bowl, whisk together the cornstarch with 1 tablespoon (15ml) of water.

-• In a small saucepan over medium heat, combine the blueberries, lemon juice and remaining 1 tablespoon of water, stirring until the blueberries soften and start to release their juices.
+• In a small saucepan over medium heat, combine the blueberries, lemon juice and the remaining 1 tablespoon (15ml) of water, stirring until the blueberries soften and start to release their juices.
 Smash the blueberries slightly with the back of the spoon.
-Stir in cornstarch mixture.
-Turn the heat down to low.
+Stir in the cornstarch mixture.
+Bring to a boil, then turn the heat down to low.
 Simmer until thickened to a jam consistency, about 1-2 minutes.
+Transfer the blueberry compote to a small bowl and set aside to cool to room temperature.

 Lavender Sugar

-• In a small food processor or a clean spice grinder, combine 1/4 cup of the sugar with the lavender.
+• In a small food processor or a clean spice grinder, combine 1/4 cup (50g) of the sugar with the lavender.
 Pulse a few times to chop the lavender into smaller bits.
 Add the remaining sugar and pulse a few more times to combine.

 Blueberry Lavender Cookies